mikelgo/workshop-exercises/angular-advanced/local state - app-shell_simple_rx-state.md

 * sideDrawerOpen
   * either create a `sideDrawerOpen$: Subject<boolean>` and `next` it in the template on `openedChange`
   * or create a callback function for the `openedChange` event and call `state.set({sideDrawerOpen: val...})`
+  * should be set to false in case of a route change
 * searchValue
   * either create a `searchValue$: Subject<string>` and `next` it in the template on `ngModelChange`
   * or call `state.set({searchValue: value})` in the setter of `searchValue`